-The table above shows the MAC addresses learned from each port of the Managed Switch.
+The table above is composed of the MAC addresses that are automatically learned from each port of Managed Switch or manually created by the users.

-Click Search to update the MAC Address table by selecting All/Static/MAC/VLAN/Port List five conditions, and sort these learned MAC addresses by selecting Port/MAC/VID option from the Sort by pull-down menu.
+Click Search to update the MAC Address table by selecting All/Static/MAC/VLAN/Port List five conditions, and sort these searched MAC addresses by selecting Port/MAC/VID option from the Sort by pull-down menu.

-Click Clear located in the row of All condition to clear all MAC addresses in the MAC address table.
-Or click Clear located in the row of Port List condition to clear the MAC addresses for the specified port(s).
+Click Clear located in the row of All condition to clear all dynamic MAC addresses in the MAC address table.
+Or click Clear located in the row of Port List condition to clear the dynamic MAC addresses for the specified port(s).